colinrozzi/fs-mcp-server/SPECIFICATION.md

   "properties": {
     "source": {
       "type": "string",
-      "description": "Source path (full path or relative to one of the allowed directories)" },
+      "description": "Full path to the source file or directory" },
     "destination": {
       "type": "string",
-      "description": "Destination path (full path or relative to one of the allowed directories)" },
+      "description": "Full path to the destination file or directory" },
     "overwrite": {
       "type": "boolean",